abarker/typped/doc/sphinx_docs/dispatching.rst

 In this example the `PrattParser` class is extended by creating a subclass with additional methods.
 It is not strictly necessary to create a subclass, however.
-You could use an ordinary function by just renaming the `self` variable to something like `parser` and then explicitly pass in a parser instance when calling it.
-Extending the class has the advantage that the newer methods are accessed in the same way as the built-in ones.
+An ordinary function could be used, just renaming the `self` variable to something like `parser` and then explicitly passing in a parser instance when calling it.
+Extending the class has the advantage that the newer methods are accessed in the same way as the built-in ones and are in the parser instance's namespace.

 In this example the method `def_stdfun_lookahead` is added to the `PrattParser`.
-(This is only an example, since the `PrattParser` class already has a `def_stdfun` method which uses lookahead and also incorporates types, etc.)  Before calling this method all of the tokens with passed-in labels must be defined (via the `def_token` method), as must ignored whitespace.
-The lpar, rpar, and comma tokens must also be defined as literals (via the `def_literal` method).
+(This is only an example, since the `PrattParser` class already has a `def_stdfun` method which uses lookahead and also incorporates types, etc.)  Before calling this method all of the tokens involved must have already been defined along with their labels (via the `def_token` method).
+Ignored whitespace tokens must also have been defined already.
+The lpar, rpar, and comma tokens must already have been defined as literals (via the `def_literal` method).

 Recall that the head-handler will be called to process a subexpression starting